 NCASI Caribou Research Program

-NCASI’s caribou research program is now halfway through its critical second phase.
+NCASI’s caribou research program is now nearly complete.
 The caribou herd established at the University of Alaska Fairbanks was moved to Canada in winter 2013.
 Controlled experiments at the University provided a robust foundation for field studies that will make significant practical contributions to caribou conservation.
-The field studies will determine whether and how forest management practices can help create more effective nutritional conditions for caribou and thus enhance caribou conservation across Canada’s boreal landscapes rather than relying on protected areas alone.
-Having recently completed four years of field studies in Northeastern BC and the Northwest Territories, the project will be moving to Northwestern Ontario in early 2017.
+The field studies will determine whether and how forest management practices can help create more effective nutritional conditions for caribou and thus enhance caribou conservation across Canada’s boreal landscapes as a complement to existing and new protected areas.
+Four years of field studies with the tame caribou were undertaken in Northeastern BC between 2013 and 2017, and two years in Northwestern Ontario between 2017 and 2019.
+In parallel, additional vegetation sampling activities were undertaken during this time period in the Northwest Territories and in Northeastern Ontario.
+NCASI scientists are now undertaking data analysis and results should be available later in 2021 and 2022.

 As part of the external funding for the caribou research project, Kristin Denryter, a PhD student who worked on this project in BC between 2013 and 2016, received a grant of $12,000.00 from Wildlife Conservation Society of Canada, via the W. Garfield Weston Foundation.
 As part of her reporting for this grant, she prepared this video: https://www.youtube.com/watch?v=7WhzG7oJROU